AaltoSciComp/python-for-scicomp/data-visualization.rst

     data = px.data.gapminder().query("year == 2007")
     data

+  - Try the above snippet in a notebook and it will give you an overview over the data.

-  Then we can plot the data, first using a linear scale:
+  - Then we can plot the data, first using a linear scale:

   .. code-block:: python